ProgrammingIncluded/TiddlyStaticServerReaderExporter/README.md

 - A plugin that can export a standalone tiddly wiki that can GET from a host's static folder.
 - Removes the adapter abstraction like `tiddlyweb` so that TiddlyWiki `download` and `save` functionalities are not affected.

-**This plugin is different from Node JS and tiddlyweb plugins in that it does not attempt to modify the file adapters and more so to enable smaller wiki files on download mapped to a button.**

 ## Project Folder
 The project consists of two parts: `tssre` and `tssre-adapater`:
 - `tssre`